Universal Credit has started to replace six different benefits for working age claimants. These are:

 Since February 2015 you may have been able to claim Universal Credit if you're a single person living in certain areas.
 You'll only receive Universal Credit if you need to make a new job seeker's claim.
 If you need to make a claim for any of the other six benefits Universal Credit will replace, you'll remain on the old benefits system.

-In 2016 new claims will be taken from a wider group of people until 2020, at which point everyone will claim Universal Credit.
+New claims will be taken from a gradually wider group of people until 2020, at which point everyone will claim Universal Credit.

 If you already claim one of the affected benefits, you'll continue to do so as normal and you'll be told when Universal Credit will affect you.
 But it's worth finding out more so you can prepare.